Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Conclusions

+\item Does the simple iterative approach of computing successive skeletons $S_k$ run in polynomial time?
+I.e., does $S_k = S_{k+1}$ for some $k$ that is polynomially bounded in the size of the complex (Conjecture~\ref{conj:iteration})?

+\item Is there a polynomial time algorithm to test if given point is in the convex hull of a given point set in a CAT(0) polyhedral complex?
+This may be easier than computing the convex hull, and would be sufficient for most applications, including computing a geometric centre by peeling convex hulls.

-We do not see how to extend our linear programming solution to 2D CAT(0) complexes with more than one vertex, nor to single-vertex higher dimensional CAT(0) complexes.
-In 2D, the boundary between maximal cells is an edge, and the convex hull intersects the edge in an interval.
-In higher dimensions, the boundary between two maximal cells has dimension 2 or greater, and it is not clear that the intersection of the convex hull with a boundary face is even a polytope.
-Rather than computing the convex hull explicitly, it might be easier to find an algorithm that tests whether a point is in the convex hull or not.
-This would be sufficient for most applications, including computing a geometric centre by peeling convex hulls.
+\item Does our linear programming solution extend to 2D CAT(0) complexes with more than one vertex, or to single-vertex higher dimensional CAT(0) complexes?
+The latter problem seems hard because in 3D and beyond the boundary between two maximal cells has dimension at least 2, and it is not clear that the intersection of the convex hull with a boundary face is even a polytope. \end{itemize}

-\changed{For the single-source shortest path problem in a 2D CAT(0) complex, we have shown that the shortest path map may have exponential size, and that the last step shortest path map is a better alternative.
-It is an open question to compute the last step shortest path map in polynomial time.
-Alternatively, one might try to prove that the shortest path problem is NP-hard for 2D CAT(0) complexes.}
+For the single-source shortest path problem in a 2D CAT(0) complex, we have shown that the shortest path map may have exponential size, and that the last step shortest path map is a better alternative.
+The main open questions are: \begin{itemize} \item Can the last step shortest path map be computed in polynomial time? \item Is the shortest path problem NP-hard for 2D CAT(0) complexes? \end{itemize}